Extension of the Partial Integral Equation Representation to GPDE Input-Output Systems: GPDEs: A Generalized Class of Linear Models

 \subsection{Illustrative Example of the GPDE Representation}

 In this subsection, we illustrate the process of identifying the GPDE parameters of a given system.
-We begin this process by introducing a conventional PDE representation.
-We then divide the system into ODE and PDE subsystems and focus on identifying the continuity constraint for the PDE subsystem -- always the least restrictive constraint necessary for existence of the partial derivatives and boundary values.
+Firstly, we divide the system into ODE and PDE subsystems and focus on identifying the continuity constraint for the PDE subsystem -- always the least restrictive constraint necessary for existence of the partial derivatives and boundary values.
 We then proceed to identify the remaining parameters.